tvrfan/EEC-IV-disassembler/README.md

 chip.ico   icon file

-!
-IMPORTANT !  do *NOT* use sad.ini in Windows, SADWIN will create one.
-The sad.ini here is set for Linux and has wrong path structure for Windows.
+Notes -  SADwin will create a default config file for you, which you can then setup to your preference

 ---------------------------------------

-FOR LINUX ONLY
+LINUX Subdirectory

 SADX   linux amd64 build.
-After download, make this file executable if necessary with chmod

-sad.ini    - an example file to show path orders, not auto generated. (no SADWIN equiv yet)
+After download, make this file executable if necessary with chmod sad.ini    - an example file to show path orders, not auto generated. (no SADWIN equiv yet)

+Notes

 Edit sad.ini for your setup.
-If sad.ini is not in same directory as SADX  then run command

-SADX -c 'path'   where path is location of sad.ini.
+If sad.ini is not in same directory as SADX  then run command  SADX -c 'path'   where path is location of sad.ini.

 If no SAD.ini present, then everything must be in same directory as SADX

 ----------------------------------

-NOTE - this code is intended to help understand only how each EEC works, not as a tuning or commercial tool.